eml to vcf shell script

 Contents of a vCard in .eml format.
 Lines 1-4 show the email header, lines 6-14 show the vCard information

-• Asks for the absolute path of the parent folder containing the .eml files.
+• 1.
+Prompts the user to specify the source folder containing the .eml files.

-• Creates a folder called ’eml-originals’ and moves the original .eml files into it.
+• 2.
+Creates a backup (eml-backup) and compresses the .eml files into a .tar.gz archive.

 #! /bin/bash